 This is the story of Sam, Elly and Mikaere – our beautiful baby boy with Nonketotic Hyperglycinemia.
 NKH is a rare, terminal metabolic disorder Mikaere has inherited from Sam and Elly.
 Essentially, Mikaere can’t process glycine – a neurotransmitter.
 This causes seizures, severe developmental and learning delays and is pretty grim.

 Treatment options are limited and every day is precious.
 We’re doing everything we can to fund a gene therapy cure for NKH.
-We’ve partnered with Joseph’s Goal to raise funds for the NKH Research done by Dr Nick Greene as part of UCL.
+We’ve founded The Mikaere Foundation to raise funds for the NKH Research done by Dr Nick Greene as part of UCL.
 He’s currently the world leader in NKH research, and we’re determined to give the research team the best shot at finding a cure for NKH.

 Donate to NKH Research